JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 In essence, we define the parameters that we need and then retrieve the references to them.

 "Cutoff frequency" is the cutoff frequency of our filter in Hz.
-It is in range from 20 to 20,000 Hz with a step of 0.1 Hz.
+It is in a range from 20 to 20,000 Hz with a step of 0.1 Hz.
 The `skewFactor` argument (`0.2` in Listing 5) tells any control bound to that parameter that the values from the lower half of the range should occupy more slider/knob range than just a half.
-With this, we try to approximate logarithmic scaling, which is closer to human perception of frequency.
+With this, we try to approximate the logarithmic scaling, which is closer to the human perception of frequency.

 If "highpass" is set to true, we perform highpass filtering.
 If not, lowpass filtering.

-We retrieve "highpass" as a floating-point variable, so we need to additionally convert it to a `bool` variable in code.
+We retrieve "highpass" as a floating-point variable, so we need to additionally convert it to a `bool` variable in code as shown later in Listing 7.

 In Listing 6, the pre-processing code is placed.
 We simply set the sampling rate of our filter.
 We need the sampling rate to calculate the allpass coefficient later on.

-_Listing {% increment listingId20220517 %}.._
+_Listing {% increment listingId20220517 %}. `prepareToPlay()` of the plugin processor is called at a global parameter change._
 ```cpp
 // PluginProcessor.cpp continued
 //...